 In four short years, I would be working for the company who made the vulnerability scanner he used.
 But he couldn’t see past my resume, and I hadn’t mastered the art of articulating showing the value of my past experience to security people who didn’t have similar experience.
 More on that in a minute.

 “What can you do for me besides Windows stuff?” he asked, bluntly.
-Except I’m not certain he used the word “stuff.”
+Except I think he used a ruder word than “stuff.”
 And that set the tone for the whole interview.

 I had three years of pure security experience, two security certifications, and had worked on getting a little organization called the National Security Agency to change one of its security policies.
 If anything, I was overqualified for the role, but he couldn’t see past the job I had from 2005-2009 where I was a Windows administrator.
 It was as off-putting to him as seeing four years of fast food experience.